 The Idaho Legislature’s Interim Committee on Energy, Environment and Technology invited the Attorney General’s Office to discuss current issues relating to the high price of gasoline.
 Deputy Attorney General Brett DeLange, Chief of the Consumer Protection Division, spoke to the committee and delivered a written report on June 25, 2008.
 Read the full report.

-Attorney General Concludes Investigation of Post-Katrina Gasoline Prices
+2006 Report on Investigation of Post-Katrina Gasoline Prices in Idaho

 October 13, 2006 - Attorney General Lawrence Wasden today released the report of his office’s investigation of retail gasoline prices in Idaho following Hurricane Katrina.
 The report concludes that the high gasoline prices experienced in Idaho in late summer and early fall of 2005 were not caused by illegal activity by Idaho retailers.
 Read the full news release.
 Read the report.